Wild Mushroom Stroganoff with Red Miso

-People who love to cook often love to cook for other people, and the more comfortable and creative we get, the more adventurous we become with expressing this.
-We start to tweak and mash recipes together in an effort to create something new, hoping that one of them will stick with someone we love cooking for.
-I do this for Nate frequently; I’m always on the search for something that will become his new favorite recipe (unseating my homemade gnocchi’s top spot), and recently I struck gold: pure umami gold.
+People who love to cook often love to cook for other people, and the more comfortable and creative we get, the more adventurous we become with cooking for the ones we love.
+We start to tweak and mash recipes together in an effort to create something new, hoping that one of them will rise above and be a new favorite.
+I do this for Nate frequently; I’m always on the search for something that will become his new favorite recipe (unseating my homemade gnocchi’s top spot is no easy feat), and recently I struck gold: pure umami gold.

 Wild Mushroom Stroganoff with Red Miso: